 We decided to go with the Bugaboo Bee when we chose our stroller.
 (After a long deliberation process between it and the City Mini –two great options for city dwellers and frequent travelers for foldability, low-weight, and infant-to-toddler practicality–the Bugaboo won out for its extending handlebars, a must for a parent combo of 5’6″ me and 6’7″ Aron.
 And we’ve been very happy.)
 But I was also always a little curious to see what people loved so much about the iconic Cameleon–and was excited to give it a try!

 People I knew in the city who had chosen the Cameleon loved its bassinet for the teeny newborn stage and the fact that the stroller could serve every age.
 Some even used the bassinet as a co-sleeper early on.
 They loved the Cameleon’s large wheels for uneven sidewalks and cobblestone streets and they raved about the smooth ride.
 They tended, however, to also have a second stroller–a lightweight foldable like a Maclaren–that they ended up using most often once their baby was a bit less, well, floppy–citing the ease of carting it in and out of taxicabs and up and down subway stairs.
-These parents also tended to have larger apartments than ours, the kind where you could fit two strollers or at least store the separate bassinet*.
+These parents also tended to have larger apartments than ours, the kind where you could fit two strollers or at least store the bassinet (when set-up).

 I think this is the reason Bugaboo promotes the Bee as its stroller for Urbanites (even though it could also be fairly labeled their travel stroller).
 We were even able to learn how to collapse it single-handedly.